Sep 26, 2022

-Metabolism takes care of transforming what you eat into energy and building blocks for your body.
-After that, metabolism uses that energy and those new building blocks to destroy old cells, maintain living cells and produce new cells.
+Metabolism takes care of transforming what you eat into energy and building blocks for other essential functions.
+Your body then uses that energy and building blocks to destroy old cells, maintain living cells and produce new cells.
+(Here’s some more info on how metabolism works.)

 Keeping the cornerstones of a good nutritious diet in mind, reducing metabolic stress comes down to keeping your blood sugar fairly stable throughout the day.